This post may contain Affiliate Links. Please see my Full Disclosure Policy for more details.

 To pin this recipe and save it for later you can use the Pin button on the recipe card, the sharing buttons above or below this post, or on any of the photos above.

-- 2 tbsp neutral, high smoke point oil (grapeseed, vegetable, canola, etc)
+- 2 tablespoon neutral, high smoke point oil (grapeseed, vegetable, canola, etc)

 - 4 lbs boneless chuck roast, cut in half